peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa-deployment/1-account_setup.md

 - AWS Account with sufficient resource quota

 ### Red Hat Account
 To create a ROSA cluster, you must have a Red Hat account to register your ROSA cluster into Red Hat's cloud console.
-If you do not have a Red Hat account, create one here <https://console.redhat.com/>.
+In this workshop, we will be providing you the Red Hat account with a token that is ready for ROSA creation.
+Thus, **you don't need to create an account for today's workshop**.
+However, if you are interested, create one here <https://console.redhat.com/>.
 Accept the required terms and conditions.
 Then check your email for a verification link.

 ### Install the AWS CLI
 AWS CLI will be used for logging into your assigned AWS account.
-The AWS account has already been created by Red Hat team.
+The AWS account has already been created by our team.
 Each participant will be given a web-based terminal, which has all the necessary CLI tools being installed (including the AWS CLI).
-Thus, you don't have to install AWS CLI on your own laptop.
+Thus, **you don't have to install AWS CLI on your own laptop**.
 However, if you are interested, please check out the [Install the AWS CLI](https://aws.amazon.com/cli/) documentation.

 ### Install the ROSA CLI
 AWS CLI itself cannot create a ROSA cluster.
 Instead, ROSA CLI will be used for cluster creation and management.
 Just like what has been mentioned, all the necessary CLI tools being installed (including the ROSA CLI).
-Thus, you don't have to install ROSA CLI on your own laptop.
+Thus, **you don't have to install ROSA CLI on your own laptop**.

 However, if you are interested, please check out the [ROSA CLI](https://www.openshift.com/products/amazon-openshift/download) page to download.
 Here are some steps to install ROSA CLI.
 - Install the ROSA CLI as per your operating system.